Peridoto. La piedra del mes de Agosto.

 Peridot.
 The stone of the month for August.

-Peridots have been found in meteorites that crashed to Earth, making it one of the few gems to have been discovered in space.
+Peridots have been found in meteorites that crashed to Earth, making it one of the few gems that has been discovered in space.

-The magnificent Peridot, with its dazzling yellow-green hue, has been underrated for years, flying under the radar as a small, easily obtained and relatively inexpensive minor gem, often considered simply the birthstone of August.
+The magnificent Peridot, with its dazzling yellow-green hue, has been underrated for years, passing unnoticed as a minor gem, small, easily obtained and relatively inexpensive, often regarded simply as the birthstone for August.
 However, a recent resurgence is revealing what peridot lovers have always known: this is a truly exceptional gem.

-Dubbed "the extreme gem" by the Gemological Institute of America, the peridot is born from fire and emerges into the light, being one of only two gems (the other is the diamond) that are formed not in the Earth's crust, but in molten rock from the upper mantle, driven to the surface by the tremendous forces of earthquakes and volcanoes.
-While some are born from Earth, other crystals of this gemstone have an extraterrestrial origin, being found in rare pallasite meteorites (only 61 known to date) that formed about 4.5 billion years ago, at the dawn of our solar system. .
-Peridot in its basic form, olivine, was also discovered in the dust of a comet brought back by the robotic space probe Stardust in 2006, has been found on the Moon and detected by the instrument on Mars aboard NASA's Global Surveyor. .
-The ancients believed, with some precision, that it was expelled to Earth by the explosion of the sun and that it had healing powers.
+Dubbed "the ultimate gem" by the Gemological Institute of America, peridot is born of fire and born of light, one of only two gems (the other being diamond) that form not in the Earth's crust but in molten rock from the upper mantle, propelled to the surface by the tremendous forces of earthquakes and volcanoes.
+While some are born on Earth, other crystals of this gemstone have an extraterrestrial origin, found in rare pallasite meteorites (only 61 known to date) that formed some 4.5 billion years ago, at the dawn of our solar system.
+Peridot in its basic form, olivine, was also discovered in comet dust brought back by the robotic space probe Stardust in 2006, has been found on the Moon, and detected by the instrument on Mars aboard NASA's Global Surveyor.
+The ancients believed, with some accuracy, that it was ejected to Earth by the exploding sun and that it possessed healing powers.

-With its olive tones, it is one of the few gems that comes in a single color.
+With its olive hues, it is one of the few gems that comes in just one color.
 Its exquisite facet evokes the end of summer and the beginning of autumn, when the leaves transform from green to gold and hang like jewels in the sunlight.
-It is a crystal that radiates warmth and well-being, stimulates mentally and regenerates physically.
-It has the gift of inner radiance, sharpens the mind and opens new levels of consciousness and growth, helping to recognize and achieve spiritual destiny and purpose.
+It is a crystal that radiates warmth and well-being, mentally stimulating and physically regenerating.
+It possesses the gift of inner radiance, sharpens the mind and opens new levels of consciousness and growth, helping to recognize and achieve spiritual destiny and purpose.

-Associated with the sun, it has been prized since early civilizations for its protective powers against dark forces.
-Set in gold and worn around the neck or left arm, it served as an amulet against witchcraft and magic, evil spirits, night terrors and madness.
-In addition, it was believed to cure cowardice, calm anger and sharpen intelligence.
-Even today it is valued for these virtues, protecting the aura, purifying the physical and subtle bodies, and relieving emotional burdens, guilt and obsessions.
-It is especially beneficial for overcoming fear, depression and other psychological disorders, as well as for releasing jealousy, resentment and resentment in order to move forward.
-It promotes responsibility and forgiveness, instills confidence in one's abilities, and restores a sense of self-esteem.
-A powerful generator of high frequencies, this enchanting talisman can be used to manifest abundance in all areas of life: wealth, health, happiness and love.
+Associated with the sun, it has been prized since the earliest civilizations for its protective powers against dark forces.
+Set in gold and worn around the neck or on the left arm, it served as an amulet against witchcraft and magic, evil spirits, night terrors, and madness.
+In addition, it was believed to cure cowardice, calm anger, and enliven intelligence.
+It is still valued today for these virtues, protecting the aura, purifying the physical and subtle bodies, and alleviating emotional burdens, guilt, and obsessions.
+It is especially beneficial for overcoming fear, depression, and other psychological disorders, as well as releasing jealousy, resentment, and bitterness in order to move forward.
+It promotes responsibility and forgiveness, instills confidence in one's abilities, and restores a sense of self-worth.
+A powerful generator of high frequencies, this lovely talisman can be used to manifest abundance in all areas of life: wealth, health, happiness, and love.

-It is the variety of the Olivine gem, an iron and magnesium silicate mineral of the forsterite-fayalite family, the amount of iron being responsible for its color.
-Although olivine is an abundant mineral, high quality peridot is quite rare, especially in larger sizes.
-Its color can vary from a bright yellow, lime or pure green, to a dark olive or brownish green; Dark olive green being the most valued.
-Mostly, it appears as a transparent and well-faceted jewel.
+It is the gem variety Olivine, an iron-magnesium silicate mineral of the forsterite-fayalite family, the amount of iron being responsible for its color.
+Although olivine is an abundant mineral, high-quality peridot is quite rare, especially in larger sizes.
+Its color can range from bright yellow-green, lime-green or pure green, to dark olive or brownish green, with dark olive green being the most valued.
+It mostly occurs as a clear, well-faceted gem.
 There is no known treatment to improve its color or clarity, so it is not subjected to heat treatments or other processes.
-However, there have been reported cases of unscrupulous producers using metal coatings to increase their stability or to cover paler stones.
+However, there have been reports of unscrupulous producers using metallic coatings to increase its stability or to cover paler stones.

-The birthstone of the month of August has been highly revered throughout history.
+The birthstone for the month of August has been highly revered throughout history.
 In fact, many historians believe that Cleopatra's famous emeralds may have been peridots.
-It was also highly revered in medieval times, and sanctuaries and sacred places were adorned with this beautiful green gem.
-The current term "Peridot" is derived from the Arabic word faridat, which means "gem."
-Although it is now mined in many parts of the world, it remains the National Jewel of Egypt.
+It was also highly revered in medieval times, and shrines and holy sites were adorned with this beautiful green gem.
+The current term "Peridot" is derived from the Arabic word faridat, meaning "gem."
+Although it is mined in many parts of the world today, it remains the National Gem of Egypt.

 It has a hardness of 6.5 to 7 on the Mohs scale.
 This means that it is relatively resistant to scratches and abrasions, but can still be susceptible to damage if exposed to strong impacts or subjected to excessive stress.